William Henry Goss: Gossware

-Born in London to Richard Goss and Sophia Mann, William was a student at the School of Design at Somerset House in London, from where in 1857 he was employed as chief artist of the Stoke upon Trent firm of William Taylor Copeland.
-W. T. Copeland eventually bought the business interests of his partner Josiah Spode.
-Shortly after, in 1858, William started his own business in Stoke upon Trent.
+Born in London to Richard Goss and Sophia Mann, William was a student at the School of Design at Somerset House in London, from where in 1857 he was employed as chief artist of the Stoke upon Trent firm of William Taylor Copeland, who had bought the business interests of his partner Josiah Spode II.
+Shortly after, in 1858, Goss started his own business in Stoke upon Trent.
 At first he produced ivory porcelain of such quality as to merit an award at the 1851 International Exhibition.
 His experiments led to marked improvements in jewelled porcelain and heraldic china.
 It was not until the 1880s, under the influence of his sons Adolphus, Godfrey, Victor and Huntley, were the famous small white-glazed vases and pots with heraldic arms for presentations being produced.
 These items made up a large portion of his production.
 These were soon joined by small items depicting interesting local scenery.